 Apollo 11 is a straightforward, no-frills documentary that smartly relies on the sheer accomplishment of men and women who refused to do nothing less than reach for the stars, then park there, if only for a short while.

 First Man premiered at TIFF a few months back to loads of politically slanted criticism that the film blatantly ignored the landing on the moon as an American accomplishment.
-Of course, later, we found out that the American flag was shown planted on the moon; it just wasn’t the center of attention that many envisioned.
-Damien Chazelle’s film’s driving force had more to do with Neil Armstrong’s determination to be one step closer to his late daughter, as the moon would be the closest he would ever come, while living, to being near her.
-Apollo 11 wisely focuses on the accomplishments of the team behind the mission as a whole, while recognizing it’s an American accomplishment, as well as a human one.
+Of course, later, we found out that the American flag was shown planted on the moon.
+It just wasn’t the center of attention that many envisioned.
+Damien Chazelle’s film’s driving force had more to do with Neil Armstrong’s determination to be one step closer to his late daughter.
+The moon would be the closest he would ever come while living to be near her.
+Apollo 11 wisely focuses on the accomplishments of the team behind the mission as a whole.
+It also recognizes an American accomplishment, as well as a human one.

-They say the American spirit was born from the minds of a small group of dreamers, but it’s also a worldwide one that universally unites us all, and this drove NASA to reach its greatest accomplishment.
-Apollo 11 is a straightforward, no-frills documentary that smartly relies on the sheer will of the men and women who refused to do nothing less than go to the heavens, then reach for the stars, parking there for a short while, and leaving a mark in history.
+They say the American spirit was born from the minds of a small group of dreamers.
+It’s also a worldwide one that universally unites us all.
+This drove NASA to reach its greatest accomplishment.
+Apollo 11 is a straightforward, no-frills documentary.
+It smartly relies on the sheer will of the men and women who refused to do nothing less than go to the heavens, then reaches for the stars.
+Who decided to park there for a short while and leaving a mark in history.